epsi-rns/AlumniBook-SF/README.md

 not as comprehensive as Jobeet nor Askeet.

-This is not about AlumniBook itself, but a real project  sample that you can reuse.
+This is not about AlumniBook itself, but a real project sample customiztion that you can reuse.
 Several common tricks for data entry problem in information system has been solved, just have a look at the source code.

 For developer who want to use AlumniBook for their alumni foundation, you can read separate document in README.iluni.md .
+Have a look at demo site at [book.iluni.org](http://book.iluni.org).

 ## Goal